bitnami/containers/README.md

 # The Bitnami Containers Library

-Popular applications, provided by [Bitnami](https://bitnami.com), containeraised and ready to launch.
+Popular applications, provided by [Bitnami](https://bitnami.com), containerized and ready to launch.

 ## Why use Bitnami Images?